Continuing Professional Development (CPD)

-The IoIC's CPD Programme provides members with a framework to help structure and focus their development.
-The Programme also provides members with an easy-to-use online system where they can log, reflect and track their learning.
+The IoIC's CPD Programme provides a framework to help structure and focus learning and development.
+IoIC members can also manage their CPD via a dedicated online portal where they can record learning and track their progress.

 The IoIC CPD Cycle